 10. Have Fun with your Garden

 Allow yourself to experiment and try new things.
 If you realise you’ve planted something in the wrong place – either because it’s the wrong height or colour, or because it’s not growing well – you can move it.
 Most plants and shrubs, even young trees, can be uprooted and replanted.
-We as gardeners are always learning & gardens always evolve – always have fun with it – it will reward you for years & years to come
+We as gardeners are always learning and gardens always evolve – always have fun with it – it will reward you for years and years to come

 Thanks for reading now go do some gardening,